emmertex/scanmytesla_to_influxdb/README.md

-### Overview
+# Overview
-This was written to do 1 thing, import Scan My Tesla log files, to InfluxDB https://sites.google.com/view/scanmytesla/home

-Support csv only

-### Usage
+Imports "Scan My Tesla" CSV Logs and GPX Tracks into InfluxDB

+https://sites.google.com/view/scanmytesla/home

-# Single Files
+# Usage

+## Configuration
+Settings for influxdb are stored in *config.py* Default is "localhost" for influxdb server, SMT database, no username, and no password

+## Scan My Tesla logs
-Run parse.py with the first argument the file to be imported *python3 parse.py filename.csv*
+Run smt.py with the first argument the file to be imported *python3 smt.py filename.csv*

+## GPX Track Logs
+For GPX Tracks I use OSMAnd+, but it should work with any GPX Track *python3 gpx.py filename.gpx*

-# All Files
+## Batch Import of All Files
-Place all csv logs into the 'logs' folder.
+Place all csv and gpx logs into the 'logs' folder.
-Running all.py will import all csv logs in the logs folder.
+Running all.py will import all logs in the logs folder.
 After a file has been imported, it is moved to the imported folder.
 *python3 all.py*

 ### Notes
-Filename must be unaltered
+Scan My Tesla Filename must be unaltered

-Influx Server is assumed to be on the same machine (localhost) No Username or Passwork, Default port, and database name of SMT

-If you want custom influx server settings they are set at the top of the script.

-Only tested on linux.
+Only tested on linux, should work on anything.